M-theory: Supersymmetry

 Another important theoretical idea that plays a role in M-theory is supersymmetry.
 This is a mathematical relation that exists in certain physical theories between a class of particles called bosons and a class of particles called fermions.
 Roughly speaking, fermions are the constituents of matter, while bosons mediate interactions between particles.
 In theories with supersymmetry, each boson has a counterpart which is a fermion, and vice versa.
 When supersymmetry is imposed as a local symmetry, one automatically obtains a quantum mechanical theory that includes gravity.
 Such a theory is called a supergravity theory.

 A theory of strings that incorporates the idea of supersymmetry is called a superstring theory.
 There are several different versions of superstring theory which are all subsumed within the M-theory framework.
-At low energies, the superstring theories are approximated by supergravity in ten spacetime dimensions.
+At low energies, superstring theories are approximated by one of the three supergravities in ten dimensions, known as type I, type IIA, and type IIB supergravity.
 Similarly, M-theory is approximated at low energies by supergravity in eleven dimensions.